tauerlund/mwse-animated-dialogue/README.md

 - [ ] Lip syncing sometimes not animating properly.
 Reproducable example: the dialogue when giving Fargoth his ring. ~~Might be related to the fact that the journal updates~~?
 It also seems to disable lip syncing animations entirely until a new dialogue is initiated.
     - Does not seem to be because of journal update. ~~Maybe due to item removal~~?
     - Not related to item removal.
 Needs more investigation.
     - Confirmed to be caused by adding an item to NPC.
-When removing `add additem "ring_keley" 1` from the dialogue the problem disappears.
+When removing `additem "ring_keley" 1` from the dialogue the problem disappears.
 - [ ] Blinking animation seems unreliable.
 Sometimes the eyes stay shut for a while after the NPC is done speaking.

 ## :white_check_mark: Features: